WafflesExploits/Python-Print-In-CPP/README.md

    print("Missing arguments: {} and {}", "Only one");
    // Output: Missing arguments: Only one and
    // [!]
 Error: Missing arguments

-   return 0;
-}
 ```
-# Error Handling
-- Extra Arguments: If more arguments are provided than placeholders, an error message is displayed.
-- Missing Arguments: If fewer arguments are provided than placeholders, an error message is displayed.
-- Escaped Braces: Use double braces ({{ or }}) to include literal braces in the output.

 # Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.